dialex/start-testing/docs/types/test-types.md

 > **tl;dr** Test the interaction between components to ensure they work together correctly.

-A product is made of several components interacting and working together with the same goal.
+A system is made of several components interacting and working together with the same goal.
 [Unit tests](#unit-tests) check the correct behaviour of each component in isolation.
 Integration tests examine the behavior of these components when *integrated* together, to confirm they can interact with their "neighbours" or dependencies.

 Integration tests identify any issues related to the communication between a pair of components (e.g. one module calling another module, one service sending data to a database, etc).
 If you want to test more components interacting with each other, check [end-to-end tests](#end-to-end-tests).